XB-Repositories/GECCO-Algorithms/README.md

 # GECCO-Algorithms

 Meta-heuristic algorithms used in "On the symmetry of the QAP through the Elementary Landscape Decomposition".
-The repository is composed of two directories:
+The repository is composed of three directories:

+- **Instances:** Includes the QAP instances used in the experimentation.

 - **LocalSearch:** Includes the Local Searh algorithm used in the estimation of the number of local optima.